Dashkasan (city): Economy

 The name of Karhat indicates what the local business was: it is composed of the word ‘kar,’ (Armenian for ‘stone,’) and the root ‘hat’ of the verb ‘hatel,’ i.e. (Armenian for ‘to quarry.’)

 The locals used to extract iron ore and obtain iron, but when iron imported from Russia proved far cheaper, they gave it up.

 By the second half of the 19th century, the number of the Karhat Armenians engaged in husbandry was reduced because of the appropriation of most of the village lands by the Siemens German Company.

 Between 1894 and 1895, some of the local Armenians founded another village in the area of the upper course of the river Artinajur, 4 kilometres south-west of their previous place of living.
 It was called Verin (i.e. ‘Upper’) Karhat while the old village which was later renamed Nerkin (i.e. ‘Lower’) Karhat.

 Education

 In 1905, when the Tsarist Government had granted permission to Armenian educational institutions to resume their activity, the Armenians of Karhat convened a meeting on September 27 of the same year and decided to found a one-year school.
 Gandzak inhabitant Mrs. Yeghisabet N. Hambardzumian Malkhassiants sponsored the construction of that school in memory of her late husband Stepanos Malkhassiants.

 St. Stepanossian Unisex School opened in 1908.
 That year, the school had 54 pupils.
 In 1909, the school had a single teacher and 70 schoolchildren, including 4 girls.
 In 1911, the school had 82 pupils of which 6 were girls and 2 teachers.
 In 1913, the school closed since it had no teachers.
+Upper Karhat school opened 1908 as a co-ed institution and had 70 students, 4 of which were girls.